History of the Software Development

 Project Leader: Marty Hudyma Software Engineer: Harman Information Technology, Paul Harris Conceptual Software Design: Paul Harris & Marty Hudyma

 MS-RAP v1 was programmed by Harman Information Technology and was released in 2000.
 One cannot help but smile at the fact that one of the major features was the ability to get seismic events into a Microsoft Access database.
 Once connected to the database, one could click on the buttons in a tiny window to pop-up other windows, to look at a table of events for example.

 Paul Harris joined the ACG’s MSRRM team in the middle of 2001.
 He inherited MS-RAP v1 and started working on it, focusing on adding new features.
 MS-RAP v1 was written in Visual Basic.
 Paul continued the V1 development using VB6 until a rewrite occurred in C++ with Version 2.

-After November 2001, Paul was requested to improve the program so that it will be capable of importing all of the 6000 event from a particular data file.
+After November 2001, Paul was requested to improve the program so that it would be capable of importing all of the 6000 event from a particular data file.
 Diving into our archives revealed that one mine had about 700 events, another 1400 and yet another 3500.
 Who would have thought that 10 years later mXrap would be required to load several million events, and perform clustering in a few minutes?
-The largest datasets that MS-RAP needed to deal with was the survey files (some things never change).
-The largest survey set v1 was subjected to consisted of only lines between some 20 000 vertices.
+The largest datasets that MS-RAP needed to deal with were the survey files (some things never change).
+The largest survey set v1 was subjected to consisted of only lines between some 20,000 vertices.